Kalschatzi/learning_platform/content/module2/1-osi-model.md

   * UDP (User Datagram Protocol)

 Examples: TCP, UDP, ports (80 for HTTP, 443 for HTTPS).
- **NOTE** - You'll often read about TCP/IP referenced as a single protocol, because they are very coupled together on network routing, but it's actually 2 different layers, 3 and 4.
+ **NOTE** - You'll often read about TCP/IP referenced as a single protocol, because they are very coupled together on network routing, but it's actually 2 different layers: IP operates at Layer 3 (Network) and TCP functions at Layer 4 (Transport)."

 ### 5 - Session Layer